khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Explainable-AI-with-Python-SHAP-LIME.md

 ## Practical Tips

 **Start with global explanations.** Before diving into individual predictions, understand which features matter overall.
 A summary plot or bar plot gives you the big picture.
+In my experience, I have found that presenting global SHAP summary plots first in stakeholder meetings sets the right context.
+When I explained YOLO-based barcode detection results to non-technical clients at Codiste, starting with "here are the top factors the model uses overall" before drilling into individual cases made the conversation far more productive.

 **Use SHAP for consistency.** If you need reliable, reproducible explanations (regulatory, audit), SHAP's mathematical foundation is stronger than LIME's.